senyoudev/senyoudev/README.md

 ## Software Engineer | Cloud Security & Application Dependency Management

-I am a passionate and results-driven Software Engineer with a strong background in building scalable and robust solutions, with a particular focus on cloud security, application dependency management, and distributed systems.
+I am a passionate and results-driven Software Engineer with a strong background in building scalable and robust solutions, with a particular focus on cloud and distributed systems.
 My expertise spans across various technologies, including Java, JavaScript (Node.js), Go, and cloud platforms like Oracle Cloud Infrastructure (OCI).

 Currently, I am a Software Engineer with the Application Dependency Management (ADM) team at Oracle Cloud Infrastructure (OCI).